 Due diligence and representations and warranties

-M&A practice in Ecuador distinguishes the fundamental representations and warranties from the run-of-the-mill, operational or general representations and warranties.
-The former, in SPAs, are confined to the ownership of the shares, the due organisation and legal operation of the target company (or companies) and the capacity and legal authority of the parties and signatories and, in recent years, often, the application of international compliance and anti-corruption rules.
-In the case of asset transfers, these usually concern the good title for, and absence of encumbrances on, such assets.
+M&A practice distinguishes the fundamental representations and warranties from the run-of-the-mill, operational or general representations and warranties.
+The former are usually confined to the ownership of the shares, the due organisation and legal operation of the target company (or companies) and the capacity and legal authority of the parties and signatories and, increasingly in recent years, the observation of international compliance and anti-corruption rules and best practices.
+In the case of transactions structured as asset transfers, fundamental representations usually concern the good title for, and absence of encumbrances on, such assets.

-Regardless of the amount of diligence parties can do in connection with fundamental representations, from a negotiation perspective, the buyer will push hard to have any liability arising out of a breach of fundamental representations be covered by the sellers up to no less than the amount equal to the total price (under the argument that this is precisely the aspect that distinguishes the fundamental representations and warranties from the ordinary representations) and the seller will try to reduce the scope of its assumed risk by showing that the target has all its documentation in order and that there is no doubt as to the integrity of the shares or assets being purchased.
+Regardless of the amount of diligence that the parties can do in connection with fundamental representations, from a negotiation perspective, the buyer will push hard to have any liability arising out of a breach of fundamental representations be covered by the sellers up to no less than an amount equal to the total price (under the argument that this is precisely the aspect that distinguishes the fundamental representations and warranties from the ordinary representations) and the seller will try to reduce the scope of its assumed risk by showing that the target and the seller have all relevant documentation in order and that there is no doubt as to the ownership and integrity of the shares or assets being purchased.